Cavetown

-Robin Daniel Skinner (born 15 December 1998), known professionally as Cavetown (sometimes stylized in all lowercase), is an English singer-songwriter, record producer, and YouTuber.
+Robin Daniel Skinner (born 15 December 1998), known professionally as Cavetown (sometimes stylised in all lowercase), is an English singer-songwriter, record producer, and YouTuber.
 His style blends elements of indie rock, indie pop and bedroom pop with mellow, gentle ukulele ballads.

-As of June 2022, he had amassed over 8.1 million monthly streamers on Spotify.
-His YouTube channel, which he began in November 2012, sits at 2.09 million subscribers and 398 million video views as of June 2022.
-Skinner released his fourth studio album, Sleepyhead, in March 2020 and his fifth, Worm Food, in November 2022.
+As of March 2024, he had amassed over 6.6 million monthly streamers on Spotify.
+His YouTube channel, which he began in November 2012, sits at 2.25 million subscribers and over 612 million video views as of May 2025.
+Skinner released his fifth studio album, Worm Food, in November 2022.

 Early life

 Skinner was born in Oxford, England, on 15 December 1998.
 His interest in music was inspired by his father, David Skinner, a musicologist and choir director, who taught him how to play the acoustic guitar at the age of eight.
 His mother is a professional Baroque flautist and music teacher.
 He was raised in Cambridge and attended Parkside Community College from 2010 to 2015 and Hills Road Sixth Form College until 2017.